CVE-2026-5435: CWE-787 Out-of-bounds write in The GNU C Library glibc

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
 Since the affected functions are deprecated, avoiding their use may reduce exposure.
-Monitor official GNU C Library advisories for updates or patches addressing this vulnerability.
+Monitor official GNU C Library advisories for updates on patches or fixes.
+No official fix or temporary workaround is currently documented.

 Technical Details